pypa/setuptools/docs/development/bootstrap.rst

 This procedure assumes that you have access to a fully functional Python installation, including the standard library.

+The ``setuptools._bootstrap`` tool is a modest bare-bones implementation that follows the :pep:`PyPA's build-system spec <517>`, simplified and stripped down to only support the ``setuptools`` package.

+This procedure is not intended for other packages, it will not provide the same guarantees as a proper Python package installer or build-frontend tool, and it is still experimental.

-The ``setuptools._bootstrap`` tools is still experimental and it is named with a ``_`` character because it is not intended for general use, only in the cases when developers (or downstream packaging consumers) need to deploy ``setuptools`` from scratch.
+The naming intentionally uses a ``_`` character to discourage regular users, as the tool is only provided for developers (or downstream packaging consumers) that need to deploy ``setuptools`` from scratch.

-This is a CLI-only tool, with no API provided.
+This is a CLI-only implementation, with no API provided.
 Users interested in API usage are invited to follow :pep:`PyPA's build-system spec <517>`.